Best areas in Dublin — what the data says

 What makes an area "best" — and for whom?

-- For young professionals: high employment rate, lower average age, and proximity to employment centres.
+- For young professionals: high employment rate, lower average age, and access to jobs.
 Inner south Dublin and Dún Laoghaire areas lead.

-- For renters on a budget: high private renting areas have higher cost competition.
-North Dublin and outer suburbs offer more affordability.
+- For renters on a budget: high private renting areas mean more cost competition.
+North Dublin and outer suburbs are more affordable.

-- For first-time buyers: home ownership rate combined with lower population density.
+- For first-time buyers: look at home ownership rate and lower population density.
 West Dublin and commuter-adjacent areas score better for buyers.

 Dublin EDs with the highest employment rates

-Areas where the highest share of working-age adults are in employment — a direct indicator of economic activity and proximity to jobs.
+These areas have the highest share of working-age adults in work — a direct sign of economic activity and access to jobs.

 | Electoral Division | Employment Rate |